mkieblesz/local-workspace/README.md

 * `ctrl+c` from tab where services are running
 * `make kill-dbs` shuts down db containers

-From now on when starting working task you just need to comment out irrelevant services to your work from `repolist` file.
-After that just run `make run` and it will start db containers and services on host.

 ### Host only

 First ensure dbs are running on host and redis config enables to run 200 databases.